hawkinsw/quic-wg-wiki/Second-Implementation-Draft.md

 # Should Not Include

 * Loss Recovery includes a number of concepts that are extensively tested in TCP and has low interoperability concerns.
-We will maintain fixed RTO-based retransmissions (i.e., no RTT calcuation)
+We will maintain fixed RTO-based retransmissions (i.e., no RTT calculation)

 * Congestion Control